Kevin Holt: Dundee

 In May 2015, Holt signed a pre-contract with Scottish Premiership club Dundee and the move was completed during the summer of 2015.
 After three seasons with Dundee, Holt was released at the end of the 2017-18 season.
 Holt scored 8 goals in 113 competitive first-team matches for the Dee.

 Pafos

 On 9 June 2018, after being released by Dundee, Holt signed for Cypriot club Pafos.

 Pafos ended their 22 matches in eighth position out of twelve clubs and entered the league's relegation section.

 Queen of the South (Second spell)

 On 27 May 2019, Holt signed for Queen of the South for a second spell on a two-year contract.
 The club announced Holt's departure from the club in September 2020.

 Ermis Aradippou

 On 11 September 2020, Holt returned to Cyprus to sign for Ermis Aradippou.

 Partick Thistle

-Holt signed a two year deal with Scottish Championship club Partick Thistle in May 2021.
+Holt signed a two-year deal with Scottish Championship club Partick Thistle in May 2021.

-Holt scored his first goal for Thistle, heading in from a corner in a 3-0 away win against Dunfermline.
+Holt scored his first goal for Thistle, heading in from a corner, in a 3-0 away win against Dunfermline.

+Holt finished the 2022–23 season having scored nine goals that season for Thistle, the highest return of his career in an individual season.

+During his second season with Thistle, Holt was part of the squad that made it to the Scottish Premiership promotion play off final, which Thistle eventually lost on penalties to Ross County, meaning the club remained in the Scottish Championship.
+Following this Holt left the club.

+Dundee United

+In June 2023, Holt signed a one-year deal with Scottish Championship club Dundee United.

+Derry City

+On 22 February 2025, he signed for League of Ireland Premier Division club Derry City on a two-year-contract, for a fee understood to be £40,000 plus add-ons, with Dundee United stating that he had threatened to make himself unavailable for selection for the rest of his contract should they try to block the move from taking place.

+Ayr United

+Holt returned to Scotland in July 2025, signing a two year deal with Scottish Championship club Ayr United for an undisclosed fee.